Article updated April 2024.

-• Increase the efficiency of engineering teams.
-Cuts down on administrative tasks so engineers can focus on their core jobs.
+1. Increase the efficiency of engineering teams.
+Cut down on administrative tasks so engineers can focus on their core jobs.

-• Reduce administrative overhead costs.
-Eliminates the time spent in duplicate data entry, sign-offs on changes, and double-checking BOMs against the CAD program.
+3. Reduce administrative overhead costs.
+Eliminate duplicate data entry, sign-offs on changes, and double-check BOMs against the CAD program.

-• Reduce time to market to meet customer needs.
-Can be installed and configured in days, not months, with upgrades happening automatically.
+4. Reduce time to market to meet customer needs.
+Get installed and configured in days, not months, with upgrades happening automatically.

 Cloud-native PLM provides more efficient product development for hardware companies in the following ways: